saihgupr/HomeAssistantTimeMachine-Dev/README.md

-# Home Assistant Time Machine
+# Home Assistant Time Machine Dev

 Home Assistant Time Machine is a web-based tool that acts as a "Time Machine" for your Home Assistant configuration.
 It allows you to browse yaml backups and restore individual automations and scripts to your live configuration.